probmods/probmods2/solutions/14-bayesian-data-analysis.md

 > Provide two answers.
 > One that applies to the data collection situation above, and one that applies to the metaphor of model or theory evaluation.

-* The MAP is only the MAP because of our strong prior beliefs.
+* The MAP is only 0.9 because of our strong prior beliefs.
-* The second most likely value is the complete opposite
+* The second most likely value is the complete opposite.

 ## Exercise 3: BDA of Bayesian Cognitive Models

-We saw in this chapter how to analyze our models of cognition by using Bayesian statistical techniques.
+> We saw in this chapter how to analyze our models of cognition by using Bayesian statistical techniques.
-Compare and contrast the results of our cognitive model of tug-of-war with our regression models.
+> Compare and contrast the results of our cognitive model of tug-of-war with our regression models.
-Some questions to ponder:
+> Some questions to ponder:
+>

-* What phenomena in the data was it better able to capture?
+> * What phenomena in the data was it better able to capture?

+Explaining away Alice's strength if Bob and Alice win on a team together, but then Bob also wins on his own.

-* What, if anything, did it fail to capture?
+> * What, if anything, did it fail to capture?

+Teamwork, excitement or nervousness due to a winning streak, intimidation or loafing (e.g. being lazy because you think it wouldn't make a difference anyway)

-* Are there other aspects of the model you could 'lift' into the Bayesian Data Analysis (i.e. fixed parameters that you could put a prior on and include in your joint inference)?
+> * Are there other aspects of the model you could 'lift' into the Bayesian Data Analysis (i.e. fixed parameters that you could put a prior on and include in your joint inference)?

+Lazy pulling isn't obviously a factor of 1/2.
+We could put a prior on that and fit to people's responses about strengths.

-* How does WebPPL expose commonalities between these two models?
+> * How does WebPPL expose commonalities between these two models?

+Both are models, both infer parameters of the model, both set priors on the model parameters and update the parameters based on the observations.

 ## Exercise 4